There are three ways to hire a Personal Assistant

 Hiring a self-employed worker

 You can decide what services you need and how many hours a week or month you require those services.
-You may then consult the directory of PA’s and get in contact with a PA either on the telephone, by email or through the Support With Confidence office.
+You may then consult the directory of PA’s and get in contact with a PA either on the telephone, or by email.
 The PA will tell you what rate they will charge, you can interview the PA first and then decide if you wish to engage the PA.